patrickvonplaten/notebooks/ADD_NEW_MODEL.md

   cd ..
   ```

 4. We recommend to add the PyTorch version of [name of model] to Transformers.
-In order to install PyTorch,
+To install PyTorch,
-  please follow the instructions on: https://pytorch.org/.
+  please follow the instructions on https://pytorch.org/.

   **Note:** You don't need to have CUDA install.
 It is sufficient to just be working on CPU.